danielduberg/ras_camera/README.md

 ```
 which you have done so far.

 By using the `Release` build type you turn on most (all?) of the optimizations that the compiler can use when compiling your code.
 Note that using the `Release` build type you do not get all the output that you will get using a different build type.
-So if you are debugging something it might be useful to use the `debug` build type instead:
+So if you are debugging something it might be useful to use the `Debug` build type instead:
 ```bash
 catkin_make -DCMAKE_BUILD_TYPE=Debug
 ```